fz172/fanfly/_tabs/references.md

 [Reference](https://slingaircraft.com/wp-admin/admin-ajax.php?juwpfisadmin=false&action=wpfd&task=file.download&wpfd_category_id=1068&wpfd_file_id=10722&token=&preview=1)

+## CAN Bus

+On my harness, CAN bus always use white as High, and White/Blue as Low.

 ## Mods

 Through the build I am making some mods, buying parts not included in the factory kit.
 And the kit comes with some pre-made parts.